Mos6502DIP/telepy/README.md

 ### Weather

-This function will display weather information by running `curl wttr.in` on the client it would also add on the client's location if they have specified it in `config.txt`.
+This function will display weather information by running `curl wttr.in` on the client it would also add on the client's location if they have specified it in their `config.txt`.

 ### Printc

 This function will print colour text by specifying a foreground colour and a background colour in an array in that order like this `colour_data = ['green', 'black']` then `client.printc('Hello world', colour_data)`.
 Compatible colours are `'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'light_red', 'light_green', 'light_yellow', 'light_blue', 'light_magenta', 'light_cyan', 'white'`.

+### Print2d

+This function will print a 2d array on the client end. `client.print2d(screen)` The array should be in the format of an array with each line a sub array.

+### Print2dc

+This function works in the same format but requires colour information. `client.print2dc(screen)` The array should contain a sub-array of each line and each character should display another subarray with colour information eg `[['@', 'red', 'black'], ['@', 'green', 'black'], ['@', 'blue', 'black']]` that would be one line of the array the colour is limited to the same set as `printc`.

+### Closet

+This is a function to close the client and give a message to display when disconnected. `client.closet("Disconnected from server.")` As a good rule make sure the disconnect message is helpful and informative.

+### Closet_log

+This is a function functions the same as `Closet` but logs the disconnect to a file. `client.closet('example.txt', "Disconnected from server.")`